Coloring Basics - The Flick Stroke

 Instead, we focus on the strokes.

-How to flick, the techniques we use, the tricks and modifications we make to color beautiful flick strokes.
+How to flick more efficiently, the techniques we've tried, the tricks and modifications we make to color beautiful flick strokes.

 Trendy coloring projects are fun but they're not getting you anywhere.